- Aerosol generating procedures (AGPs) in neonates

-Managing provision of expressed breast milk (EBM) in the NNU when mother is SARS-Co-V positive
+Managing provision of expressed breast milk (EBM) in the NNU when mother is SARS-Co-V-2 positive

-- To date viral RNA has been reported only very rarely in fresh breast milk of COVID-19 confirmed mothers (6).
-The database is, however, small.
+- To date viral RNA has been reported only very rarely in fresh breast milk of SARS-C0V-2 positive OVID-19 confirmed mothers with no confirmed neonatal infection.1011 The database is, however, small.
 The main risk of breastfeeding for the infant is the close contact with the mother, who is likely to share infective airborne droplets.
 Current national advice for well babies of COVID-19 suspected or confirmed mothers is that the benefits of breast feeding outweigh any theoretical risks.

 - For unwell or preterm babies in the NNU the evidence is less clear.

 - Practitioners should discuss with parents the pros and cons of provision of EBM to babies in the NNU, noting the current uncertainty.
 A joint decision should be informed by factors including the gestation and clinical condition of the baby, transfer of protective maternal antibodies, the availability of donor human milk and parental choice.
 Other coronaviruses are destroyed by pasteurisation.

 - SARS-CoV-2 positive mothers who are expressing milk must be facilitated to practise excellent hand hygiene, and care taken to ensure that bottles containing EBM are not externally contaminated.
 The virus is deactivated by chlorine disinfectants.
 EBM of COVID-19 suspected or positive mothers should be stored in a separate fridge or freezer from that of non- suspected or negative mothers.
 NNUs should have clear guidelines around handling, storage and use of EBM in these circumstances and suspected/infected mothers should have exclusive use of a breast pump.